TYPES OF CATTLE REARING MGT

 Feed 1 to 1.5kg of this ration in a day.
 The milk feed is then reduced: young succulent grasses-are ted in addition.
 The calf is finally weaned from milk when 12 to 14 weeks old.

-At every stage, water must be made available to calves every day.
+At every stage of cattle rearing, water must be made available to calves every day.

 (ii) Dehorning: This is the process of preventing the appearance of the horns.
 Dehorning is essential with dairy animals.
 Bull calves proposed for work should not be dehorned.
 This is to provide points of attachment for farm implements.